javascript-tutorial/en.javascript.info/8-web-components/2-custom-elements/article.md

 We can clearly see that the outer element finishes initialization `(3)` before the inner one `(4)`.

 There's no built-in callback that triggers after nested elements are ready.
-If needed, we can implement such thing on our own.
+If needed, we can implement such a thing on our own.
 For instance, inner elements can dispatch events like `initialized`, and outer ones can listen and react on them.

 ## Customized built-in elements